![]() |

 not an army corps, is controlled by the Defence Ministry.

-At the Hotchkiss factory and at the ERGM la Maltournée works the digits were hand painted with silver digits on black in the typical French style condensed font.
-Whilst the factory registration was painted on the front bumper in the centre regional workshops would sometimes place this off centre.
-Other variations introduced by regional workshops included the use of other fonts, placing a dash between the two groups of digits, missing out the leading zero, or presenting the registration as a single six digit number.Subsequently at regional workshops they were repainted in a variety of styles, usually with white digits.
+At the Hotchkiss factory and at the ERGM la Maltournée works, the digits were hand painted with silver digits on black in the typical thin French style condensed font.
+When jeeps were repainted at regional workshops a classic French sign writing style was often used (as in the Marines example), a dash sometimes included between the two groups of digits, leading zero missed out, or even presenting the registration as a single six digit number and always with white rather than silver digits.
 The

-exception to the above system was for jeeps operating in Indochina which
+main exception to the above system of numbering was for jeeps operating in Indochina which

 were registered using a